 The operation model of the RUNT’s National Single Transit Registry revolves around a centralized transit and transport information system.
-This system operates with collaboration scheme that depends on information provided, online and in real time, by multiple agencies, including the Ministry of Transport, Territorial Bodies and Transit Organizations throughout the country.
+This system operates with a collaboration scheme that depends on the information provided, online and in real-time, by multiple agencies, including the Ministry of Transport, Territorial Bodies, and Transit Organizations throughout the country

 The model’s main sources of information are natural and legal people and / or citizens, who register in the system, request a procedure or consult transit and transportation information directly in the HQRUNT system.